Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session Extra 1.md

 kind create cluster --config kind-config.yaml
 ```

-Wait 1-2 mins and now you have your cluster in your virtual machine, you need to install `kubectl` or use what ever tool to management cluster, explore at [[Tech Second Brain/Containerization/Helpful Pages & Articles#Cluster Management|Cluster Management Tools]].
+Wait 1-2 mins and now you have your cluster in your virtual machine, you need to install `kubectl` or use what ever tool to management cluster, explore at [[Awesome Container and Kubernetes#Cluster Management|Cluster Management Tools]].
 For me, I choose `kubectl` for easier and convenience

 ```bash
 # Install kubectl